Texas Motorcycle Accident Lawyers

 Motorcycle accidents have a variety of potential causes:

-With over 300,000 registered bikes throughout the state, it’s no surprise that about 500 people lose their lives every year in Texas motorcycle accidents, and another 2,000 or so sustain serious injuries.
+With over 300,000 registered bikes throughout the state, it’s no surprise that about 500 people lose their lives every year in Texas motorcycle accidents, and another 2,000 or so sustain serious personal injuries.
 A motorcyclist’s exposure to components outside of the vehicle also makes serious injuries more likely.
 In severe cases, irreparable harm to a rider’s person can occur.
 In fact, motorcycle accidents account for a disproportionate percentage of traffic deaths, per the National Highway Traffic Safety Administration.

 Motorcycle Accidents and the Law